 The last portion of the large intestine is called the rectum.
 This is where waste materials are stored in the form of stool until they are excreted out from the anus.
 It consists of a thick mucosal lining and is supplied with many blood vessels.

 Now that we have understood the different parts of the large intestine, we can now move ahead to understand the function of each part.
 The digestion of food has already taken place in the small intestine, and only water and salt absorption takes place in the large intestine.
 Thus, the large intestine helps in maintaining the fluid balance of the blood.

-The colon houses friendly bacteria, that produce vitamin K required for the body's blood clotting process.
-The cells of the colon lining absorb most of the water, vitamins, and minerals from the mass of moisture and undigested food they receive from the cecum.
-By muscular contractions, this undigested food or fecal matter is passed through the colon and into the rectum.
-Elimination of toxic waste materials from the body in the form of stool, is also a part of the function of the colon.
+The cells of colon lining absorb most of the water, vitamins, and minerals from the mass of moisture and undigested food received from cecum.
+By muscular contractions, this undigested food or fecal matter is passed through the colon and into rectum.
+Eliminating toxic waste materials from the body in the form of stool is also a part of functions of the colon.